meteorwebcomponents/synthesis-with-blaze/README.md

 [mwc:router](https://github.com/meteorwebcomponents/router) - Flowrouter with polymer

 ## Usage

-Define your elements in the client folder.
+Define your polymer elements in the client folder.

+html files with extension .pl.html are processed by synthesis.

 you can add js in separate file or you can add it inside the element html file using script tag.

-client/test-element.html
+client/test-element.pl.html

 ```html